jolie/docs/src/language-tools-and-standard-library/architectural-patterns/synchronous-vs-asynchronous/README.md

 ![](../../../assets/image/async.png)

 In the example reported at [https://github.com/jolie/examples/tree/master/02\_basics/6\_async\_vs\_sync](https://github.com/jolie/examples/tree/master/02_basics/6_async_vs_sync) we modelled a message exchange both using a synchronous communication and an asynchronous one.
 Note that the synchronous version can be easily considered as a common pattern to be used as is in your projects, whereas the asynchronous one could require some more analysis from the point of view of the session management.
 Please, read the section about [sessions](../../basics/processes-and-sessions/sessions/README.md) in order to learn about session management.

+### Termination

+In execution mode "single", the Jolie interpreter gives no guarantee that _asynchronous_ operations get (completeley) executed before the termination takes place.
+Currently, Jolie is not able to observe their executions on the counterparts, so it is best to opt for synchronous calls as kind of "barriers".

+For more information please consider the GitHub issue 516: https://github.com/jolie/jolie/issues/516